Running WRF¶

 smooth_option |

-The ndown program is a tool used to run one-way nesting when the finer-grid-resolution domain is run subsequently after the coarser-grid-resolution run.
-The ndown.exe executable (manufactured during the WRF compile) is run in between the two simulations.
-The initial and lateral boundary conditions for the finer-grid run are obtained from the coarse grid run, with input from higher resolution terrestrial fields (e.g. terrain, landuse, etc.), and masked surface fields (such as soil temperature and moisture).
-The ndown program can be useful for the following scenarios.
+The ndown program facilitates one-way nesting by running a finer-resolution domain after a coarser domain is run.
+The ndown.exe executable (built during the WRF compile) generates initial and lateral boundary conditions for the fine-grid run, from the coarse-grid output, incorporating high-resolution terrestrial data (e.g., terrain, land use) and masked surface fields (e.g., soil temperature, moisture).
+Ndown can be useful for the following scenarios:

 Running Ndown¶